 - In the console tree, click Recovery Manager for Active Directory, and then click Settings on the Action menu. - 2.
 In the Recovery Manager for Active Directory Settings dialog box, open the E-mail tab. - 3.
-On the E-mail tab, specify the following settings: - SMTP server.
-Specifies the SMTP server for outgoing messages. - SMTP port.
-Specifies the port number (default port for SMTP is 25) to connect to on your outgoing mail (SMTP) server. - "From" address.
-Specifies the return address for your e-mail notification messages.
-It is recommended to use the e-mail address of the RMAD administrator.
+On the E-mail tab, specify the following settings: - Service Type Select SMTP Authentication or Exchange OAuth2 for Microsoft 365 Exchange Online. - SMTP Authentication - SMTP server.
+Provides a space for you to specify the SMTP server for outgoing messages.